sakshi398/Technothon-Kaizen-2020/README.md

 # Project Title: Nation-Wide Agricultural League

 ## Motivation:
-From the research conducted in India we could infer that due to increasing population and breakdown of the joint families continuous sub-division of agricultural land into smaller plots has occured.
+From the research conducted in India we can infer that due to increasing population and breakdown of the joint families continuous sub-division of agricultural land into smaller plots has occured.
 Smaller size of holdings cultivation becomes uneconomic.
 This ever-increasing land distribution problems faced by local farmers and people associated with agriculture have motivated us for the creation and maintenance of the project.

 ## Overview:
 + Presently, major problems faced by Indian agriculture are cropping pattern, average size of land holdings, production techniques and instability in production due to changing weather and transport management system.